 Can my child come with a friend?

-The answer is yes… But, we want everyone to be adventurous, try new things and make new friends.
-So friends should have an agreement in advance to make the most of this experience, not be exclusive, and expand their circle of friends.
+The answer is yes!
+Friends should have an agreement in advance to make the most of this experience, not be exclusive, and expand their circle of friends.

 Is there financial assistance available?

 Our staff is continuously working to fund more than 50% of the people who come to Global Youth Village.
 We raise general scholarship funds (approximately $12,000) every year that are used to provide partial scholarships to US youths who would not normally be able to attend a program such as this.
 All of these measures allow us to say that the program population is truly representative of the global experience.
 You can find out if you are eligible for assistance.
 Most assistance is allocated in February.

 How do people get to Global Youth Village?

 Families living around the area typically drive to Bedford, VA.
 For those youths coming from the Midwest, West Coast, or internationally, flying is the most common means of transportation.
 Legacy offers a bus service from Washington DC Airports, Roanoke airport and Lynchburg airport to GYV for a small fee.
 In the city of Lynchburg, VA there is a Greyhound/Amtrak station where Legacy will pick up youths coming in via bus or train.
 The station is about a 40 minute drive from GYV.

 Can you tell me about your facilities and the climate?

 The Global Youth Village is located in the foothills of the Blue Ridge Mountains

 of Virginia.
 Legacy’s 50 acres of lush woodlands provide a peaceful and safe natural setting.
 Hiking trails, streams, a pond, flowers, and organic vegetable gardens foster new relationships with nature.
 Up to ten young people share a wood frame cabin with an adult staff member.